 In contrast to static compliance, the term "dynamic compliance" sounds like it refers to something vigorous and mobile.
 The definition of static compliance is easily repurposed to suit:

-Static compliance is change in volume divided by change in pressure, measured in the presence of gas flow.
+Dynamic compliance is change in volume divided by change in pressure, measured in the presence of gas flow.

 This is the main difference between static and dynamic compliance.
 There is airway resistance which increases the pressure at every volume, and this depends on the gas flow rate.
 Resistance increases with increasing airflow, especially as the flow turns turbulent.
 As such, the contribution of airway resistance to dynamic compliance increases as airflow increases, which in turn decreases compliance.